bencevans/node-sonos/.github/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `sonos-async`.
+1. Fork the repo and create your branch from `master`.
 2. Run `npm install` to make sure you got the current version of the packages installed.
 3. If you've added code that should be tested, add tests.
 4. Add jsdoc to all new prototyped functions and update the documentation `npm run docs`